OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

 C API
 -----

-Starting with GDAL 2.1, this utility is also callable from C with :c:func:`GDALDEMProcessing`.
+This utility is also callable from C with :cpp:func:`GDALDEMProcessing`.

+.. versionadded:: 2.1

 Authors
 -------